juliangav/www.julian.is/site/content/articles/2018-08-28-server-side-split-testing.md

 For the past year, I’ve taken a deep dive into server-side split testing, and I’ll be honest, the obsession is real.
 A server-side split test is an A/B testing technique where the changes and traffic allocations of any given test take place at the server level before the web page is delivered to the browser.

 What makes this approach attractive are the huge performance gains and the user experience improvements when implemented correctly.
 Below I’ll run you through some of my findings as well as how to go about setting up your own testing stack.

+(Looking for more on A/B testing?
+Here's an article I wrote recently on [what I've learned throughout my years of A/B testing](/article/ab-testing-lessons-learned/).)

 ## The Problem with Client-Side Split Testing